-We offer the TAT is part of our regular services and also specialized services such as life transition testing, compatibility, and emotional IQ.
-The following provides an overview of the Thematic Apperception Test to ensure that you are an informed customer if you decide to pursue this type of testing.
+We offer the TAT test as part of our regular psychological evaluation services and specialized services such as life transition testing, compatibility, and emotional IQ.
+The following provides an overview to ensure that you are an informed customer if you decide to pursue this type of evaluation.

 Key Aspects of the Thematic Apperception Test